devonetekpro/internal_ticket_system_vercel/README.md

 - **Direct Interaction**: Allows authorized agents to post replies directly to the client via the CRM API.
 - **Ticket Escalation**: Provides a seamless workflow to **escalate** a CRM ticket into a new internal ticket, pre-filling the creation form with relevant data from the client's issue.

 ### 2.5.
+Task Board (Kanban)
+- **Visual Workflow**: A drag-and-drop Kanban board for visually managing tasks and tickets.
+- **Ticket Integration**: Internal tickets can be added to the board as task cards, linking directly back to the ticket detail page.
+- **Custom Tasks**: Users can create standalone tasks that are not linked to any ticket.
+- **Persistent State**: The position and column of each task are saved to the database, ensuring the board state is consistent across sessions.

+### 2.6.
 Administration & Management
-- **User Management**: A dedicated panel for administrators to view all users, and edit their role and department affiliation.
+- **User Management**: A dedicated panel for administrators to view all users, edit their role and department, and deactivate or permanently delete user accounts.
 - **Role & Permission Management**: A granular permissions table where system admins can define what each user role is allowed to do within the application (e.g., view analytics, delete tickets, manage users).
 - **Admin Panel**:
   - **Department Manager**: Create, rename, and delete departments.
-  - **Template Manager**: Create and manage ticket templates to speed up ticket creation for common requests.
+  - **Ticket Template Manager**: Create and manage ticket templates to speed up ticket creation for common requests.
+  - **SLA Policy Manager**: Define Service Level Agreement rules for ticket response and resolution times based on priority and department.
+  - **Chat Widget Settings**: Manage the pre-filled questions that appear in the public AI chat widget.

-### 2.6.
+### 2.7.
 Analytics
 - **Visual Dashboards**: A dedicated analytics page with charts visualizing key support metrics, including:
   - Tickets by Status (Pie Chart)
   - Tickets by Priority (Pie Chart)
   - Tickets by Category (Bar Chart)
+- **Agent Performance**: A table displaying key performance indicators (KPIs) for support agents, such as total resolved tickets, average resolution time, and SLA success rate.

-### 2.7.
+### 2.8.
 AI Assistant & Live Chat
 - **AI-Powered Chat Widget**: A public-facing chat widget provides instant, automated support to users.
 - **Knowledge Base Integration**: The AI assistant answers questions based on a knowledge base of uploaded documents.
 - **Seamless Agent Escalation**: If the AI cannot answer a question, it intelligently offers to connect the user with a live human agent.